 Focus on the Eyes

-What I do is focus on the eyes, then keep holding the shutter down halfway to lock the focus, and proceed to move my camera to my ideal composition.
-As well as this, bumping the aperture (or f/stop) up a few stops higher can make focusing on the eyes easier.
+Try setting focus points right in the middle of your frame.
+First, focus on the eyes, then hold the shutter down halfway to lock the focus.
+When ready, move your camera to your ideal composition.
+You can also bump the aperture up a few f/stops higher to make focusing on the eyes easier.